 A shared terminology will allow sales and marketing teams to avoid problems arising due to misunderstandings.

-In addition to defining terms such as ‘lead’, ‘conversion’, or ‘top of the funnel’, this common vocabulary should include smarketing-specific terms such as ‘ideal client profile’ (ICP).
+In addition to defining terms such as ‘lead’, ‘conversion’, or ‘top of the funnel’, this common vocabulary should include smarketing-specific terms such as ‘ideal customer profile’ (ICP).
 Defining ICP is crucial for marketing-sales alignment because it ensures that both teams or on the same page with regards to their principal target.
 More on this later.

 3. Create a service level agreement